captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-He loves kids -- and kids -- they gravitate to him naturally.
+He loves kids—and kids—they gravitate to him naturally.
 Kids and pets.

 ---

-You should see him at a Barbecue...
+You should see him at a Barbecue…

 ---